Meet our Staff:

 Denise graduated magna cum laude from the University of Houston—Downtown with a degree in professional writing.
 She published two short stories in the university’s literary magazine, The Bayou Review, and won first place in the creative-writing contest for her short story Summer Breeze.

 Rebecca is a writer currently residing in the downtown area of Houston, TX.
 She is the author of the middle grade fantasy, The Dry and the psychological suspense, Deadly Thyme.

-Prior to her HWH appointment, Rebecca was the President and Programs Director of the Houston Writers Guild from September 2014 until May 2016.
+Prior to her Writespace appointment, Rebecca was the Co-Executive Director.
 She is also an active member in the Society of Children’s Book Writers and Illustrators (SCBWI) and Sisters in Crime.